psi4/psi4/doc/sphinxman/source/cfour.rst

 moment- analytics coming).

 Finally, any number and combination of jobs can be run from a single
 |PSIfour| input file.
-Depending on the nature of preceeding or following
+Depending on the nature of preceding or following
 jobs, it is prudent to separate them with the following::

     clean()            # removes Psi4 scratch files